Caffeine-induced psychosis: Mechanisms

 Caffeine acts as an antagonist of adenosine receptors, particularly A1 and A2A receptors.
-Under normal conditions, adenosine inhibits neurotransmission, which promotes sleep and suppresses arousal.
-By blocking these receptors, caffeine limits adenosine's inhibitory influence, which results in increased neuronal activity and the enhanced release of excitatory neurotransmitters, such as dopamine and glutamate.
+Under normal conditions, adenosine inhibits neurotransmission, promoting sleep and suppressing arousal.
+By blocking these receptors, caffeine limits adenosine's inhibitory influence, resulting in increased neuronal activity and the enhanced release of excitatory neurotransmitters, such as dopamine and glutamate.

 This mechanism contributes to improved alertness, attention, and mood at moderate doses.
-However, high doses or chronic overuse may overstimulate dopamine pathways in the brain, particularly in areas like the mesolimbic system, which are associated with the development of psychotic symptoms.
+However, high doses or chronic overuse may overstimulate dopamine pathways in the brain, particularly in areas such as the mesolimbic system, which are associated with the development of psychotic symptoms.

-The elevated dopaminergic activity resembles the neurochemical abnormalities observed in psychotic disorders to a lesser degree, and may trigger hallucinations, delusions, or manic symptoms, particularly in individuals who are genetically or biologically vulnerable.
+The elevated dopaminergic activity resembles, to a lesser degree, the neurochemical abnormalities observed in psychotic disorders and may trigger hallucinations, delusions, or manic symptoms, particularly in individuals who are genetically or biologically vulnerable.

-Additionally, caffeine-induced sleep deprivation, anxiety, and increased arousal can further exacerbate the risk of psychotic symptoms, either independently or in combination with other stressors or substances.
+Additionally, caffeine-induced sleep deprivation, anxiety, and increased arousal can further increase the risk of psychotic symptoms, either independently or in combination with other stressors or substances.

 Epidemiology

-In healthy individuals

-While caffeine is widely consumed for its stimulant effects, excessive intake has been associated with the onset of acute psychotic symptoms in individuals without prior psychiatric diagnoses, particularly under conditions of sleep deprivation, stress, or concurrent substance use.
-A growing number of case reports have described caffeine-induced psychosis in otherwise healthy individuals, with symptoms typically resolving after caffeine cessation, although some cases necessitated psychiatric treatment.
+General population

-Though a definitive causal relationship has not been established, caffeine's effect on dopamine levels may increase arousal and contribute to the onset of psychotic symptoms.
+Although a definitive causal relationship has not been established, caffeine's effect on dopamine levels may increase arousal and contribute to the onset of psychotic symptoms.
 Additionally, symptom improvement has been observed following caffeine reduction in individuals with pre-existing psychotic disorders.
-These findings suggest that individuals with a predisposition to psychosis may possess a lower threshold for developing psychopathological symptoms in response to caffeine intake.
+These findings suggest that individuals with a predisposition to psychosis may have a lower threshold for developing psychopathological symptoms in response to caffeine intake.